bvanhoewijk/AoC2024/README.md

 https://adventofcode.com/

+## Day12
+- Part1: Find area and perimeter of fences.
+(BFS)
+- Part2: Find length of sides of perimeter (got stuck with this one)

 ## Day 11:
 - Part1: Count numbers that have a certain criteria.
 The list becomes very big very quick.
 - Part2: Much longer list.
 Python's `Counter` makes short work of this.